BuelentUendes/SSL-ECG-Project/README.md

 Logs will be written to `ecg_train.out` and `ecg_train.err` in the current working directory and everything will be tracked in MLflow.

+### Acknowledgements

+This work is funded by [Stress in Action](www.stress-in-action.nl).
+The research project [Stress in Action]( www.stress-in-action.nl) is financially supported by the Dutch Research Council and the Dutch Ministry of Education, Culture and Science (NWO gravitation grant number 024.005.010).